 HER2 testing can affect breast cancer treatment.
 Cancers with too many HER2 receptors may be resistant to certain kinds of chemotherapy.
-There are treatments that specifically target HER2 positive breast cancer as well--drugs such as trastuzumab (marketed as Herceptin), uses antibodies to block chemical signals to HER2 receptors, sort of like putting gum in a keyhole.
-Other promising treatments are also understudy.
+There are treatments that specifically target HER2-positive breast cancer as well—drugs such as trastuzumab (marketed as Herceptin) use antibodies to block chemical signals to HER2 receptors, sort of like putting gum in a keyhole.
+Other promising treatments are also under study.

 HER2 testing involves analyzing the DNA of a sample of tumor tissue, ideally taken during a recent biopsy.

 When working properly, the HER2 gene produces proteins that help cells divide and die appropriately.
 When mutated, the HER2 gene can get stuck in an active position, throwing off how the cell divides and dies, which can lead to unchecked cell growth.

 About a quarter of all breast cancers are HER2-positive—these breast cancers have an excess of HER2 receptors on the cell surface.
 HER2 receptors are found in many other types of tumors, including ovarian cancer, stomach cancer, and tumors of the small bowel, esophagus, kidney, and mouth.